brauliovillalobos/ADM_HM1_Sapienza/README.md

 ## Script Descriptions

 * scripts.ipynb: Contains the Hackerrank exercises on Python that was possible to make for the first homework of the course.
+* stamps: Contains a pdf with screenshots of the exercises submitted to the Hackerrank page, as part of the Homework 1.